rocky-linux/documentation/docs/guides/security/authentication/active_directory_authentication.md

 In a completely default setup, you will need to log in with your AD account by specifying the domain in your username (e.g., `john.doe@ad.company.local`).
 If this is not the desired behavior, and you instead want to be able to omit the domain name at authentication time, you can configure SSSD to default to a specific domain.

-This is actually a relatively simple process, and just requires a configuration tweak in your SSSD configuration file.
+This is a relatively straightforward process, requiring a configuration tweak in your SSSD configuration file.

 ```sh
 [user@host ~]$ sudo vi /etc/sssd/sssd.conf